bbc/peaks.js/customizing.md

 # Audio Playback

 Peaks.js default internal audio player is based on the [HTMLAudioElement](https://html.spec.whatwg.org/multipage/media.html#the-audio-element).
 But Peaks.js also allows customization in case an audio player of an external library or a custom written audio player should be used.
 An external audio player can be used by implementing an audio player adapter interface.
+Peaks can be informed about state changes of the player via an event API.

 You can find an example demo [here](demo/external-player.html) that shows how to implement such a player adapter and how to configure Peaks.js accordingly.